theroyallab/tabbyAPI/README.md

 - Python 3.x (preferably 3.11) with pip

-- CUDA 12.1 or 11.8 (or ROCm 5.6)
+- CUDA 12.x (you can also use CUDA 11.8 or ROCm 5.6, but there will be more work required to install dependencies such as Flash Attention 2)

-NOTE: For Flash Attention 2 to work on Windows, CUDA 12.1 **must** be installed!
+NOTE: For Flash Attention 2 to work on Windows, CUDA 12.x **must** be installed!

 ## Installing